Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Style Customization

 \subsection{Setup}

 \paragraph{NMT Model Training} In the pluggable scenario, we should first have an existing NMT model, which can serve as the foundation for further customization.
-We use the training corpus of the WMT20 En$\leftrightarrow$Zh translation task~\footnote{https://www.statmt.org/wmt20/translation-task.html} to train NMT models, which contains 23.9M sentence pairs.
-We use {\tt SentencePiece}~\footnote{https://github.com/google/sentencepiece} to preprocess the data and the sentence piece model we used is released by mBART~\cite{Liu:2020:mBART}.
+We use the training corpus of the WMT20 En$\leftrightarrow$Zh translation task\footnote{https://www.statmt.org/wmt20/translation-task.html} to train NMT models, which contains 23.9M sentence pairs.
+We use {\tt SentencePiece}\footnote{https://github.com/google/sentencepiece} to preprocess the data and the sentence-piece model we used is released by mBART~\cite{Liu:2020:mBART}.
 The architecture of our NMT models is Transformer~\cite{Vaswani:2017:Transformer}, whose hidden size is 512 and depth is 6.
 Please refer to Section~\ref{appendix:model-training} in appendix for more details.

-\paragraph{Customization Data} We evaluate the customization effect of our method in two translation directions: En-Zh and Zh-En.
+\paragraph{Customization Data} We evaluate the customization effect of our method in two translation directions: En$\rightarrow$Zh and Zh$\rightarrow$En.
 We use the works of two world-renowned writers as stylized text samples, including Shakespeare and Lu Xun.
 Their works created representative styles for English and Chinese, respectively.
 We extract their texts from the web and then split the data into training, validation, and test sets.
 For Shakespeare's style, the training set contains 20K English sentences while the validation and test sets contain 500 sentences, respectively.
 The target-language (i.e., English) training and validation sentences are then translated by the NMT model, while the test set is translated by human translators.
 For Lu Xun's style, the training set consists of 37K sentences while the validation and test sets contain 500 sentences.
 Similarly, the test set is also translated by humans while the training and validation sets are translated by NMT models.
-The resulting corpus is called \textbf{M}achine \textbf{T}ranslation with \textbf{S}tyle \textbf{C}ustomization (MTSC)~\footnote{We will release MTSC shortly.}.
-We will add more styles in different languages for machine translation research in the future.
+The resulting corpus is called \textbf{M}achine \textbf{T}ranslation with \textbf{S}tyle \textbf{C}ustomization (MTSC).
+We will add more styles in different languages for MT research in the future.